The Life and Death of Democracy

 The Life and Death of Democracy is a 2009 book by John Keane published in the UK by Simon & Schuster.
 Keane claims his book is the first attempt to write a full history of democracy for well over a century.

-Keane's book deals with the meaning and institutions of democracy, historical roots, its present-day trends and all the ways in which democracies have gone wrong over the course of history.
+Keane's book deals with the meaning and institutions of democracy, historical roots, its present-day trends and all the ways democracies have gone wrong over the course of history.

 Keane's idea of Democracy

 Birthplace of democracy

-The starting point in Keane's history is to reconsider democracy's roots.
+The starting point in Keane's history is to reconsider the roots of democracy.
 Fifth century BCE Athens (Greece), considered by many to be the cradle of democracy, was an important era in the development of democracy, but certainly not its point of origin.
 The origin of the idea of this new way of governing stretch beyond the Peloponnesus' coasts and dates back to the ancient civilizations of Syria-Mesopotamia (ca. 2500 BCE).

 The book unearths many discoveries which are not a merely antiquarian exercise, for it is argued that these are historical facts that force us to rethink some of the core ideas that have influenced historians of the past, and, more importantly, shape the politics of the present.
 Keane not only proposes that democratic assemblies have Eastern origins but also strongly questions the old assumption that democracy is a universal norm that reflects Western values.
 Keane argues that the future of democracy is not tied neither to the West, nor to representative democracy, its currently the most widely adopted form.
-See for instance, the history of India, which shows the possibilities of multi-ethnic democracies, and of Islam, that many consider the antithesis of democracy but which instead has a neglected democratic tradition.
+See for instance, the history of India, which shows the possibilities of multi-ethnic democracies, and of Islam, that many consider the antithesis of democracy, but which instead has a neglected democratic tradition.

 The book tries to locate the family of origin of the word democracy and tries to explore the evolution and mutations of the language and institutions of democracy through the centuries.
 It also takes up the varied and disputed meanings of the word.
 Looking beyond the Athens-Runnymede-Philadelphia axis, Keane traces democracy's roots back to Sumeria and follows its tendrils as far afield as Pitcairn Island and Papua New Guinea.